 Due to its density and long hairs, fox fur requires particular attention to maintain its volume, natural shine, and suppleness over time.
 Essential recommendations include:

+Well-maintained fox fur retains its splendor for years, evolving with character and nobility.
 It is a living, precious material—designed to be cherished and passed on—provided it is respected, protected, and cared for with attention.

 Rabbit fur is infinitely soft to the touch—fine, delicate, and prized above all for its thermal qualities and remarkable lightness.